White River Fishing Guide, Pals Recover ’20s-Era Boat

-as Red Bud above Rim Shoals, has yielded a boat
+Red Bud above Rim Shoals, has yielded a boat that is

-guide on the White, said Wednesday that he first
+on the White, said Wednesday that he first spied the

-spied the object that looked like a staircase on
+object that looked like a staircase on the river

 A regular angler on those waters,